OpenSourceWebExtensionProject/OSWebExtension/README.md

 js and css file in this folder has its original comments by the original developer. html code has changes with comments on its content.

+i.
 "Popover.js" has changes on it.
 The Menu content is commented out. changes at: line 205 till 223 'document.getElementById("back").addEventListener('click', function()...'

 changes at: line 294 till 300 'var axonDisabledElement = document.getElementById("axonDisabled");...'

+ii.
+"Popover.html" has changes on it.
+Some of the functions and features has been comment out changes at: line 26 till 35 ' <!-- <script type="text/javascript"> ...'

+changes at: line 53 till 59 '<p class="text">Examples:</p>...'

+changes at: line 71 till 77 '<p class="text">Examples:</p>... '

+changes at: line 83 till 88 '<tr><td class="bordersTop separator relative" style>...'

+changes at: line 116 '<div id="annotation-more-wiktionary"... '

+changes at: line 127 '<div id="annotation-more-wiktionary">... '

 4. Images folder: